Shopping on Instagram: How to Set up Instagram Shoppable Feeds

 • Your Instagram account must be converted into a business profile

-When you met the above requirements, a team from Instagram will review your account.
+When you meet the above requirements, a team from Instagram will review your account.
 The process takes a few days or a bit longer if the team needs to check more details about your account.

 If your account is approved, you’ll receive a notification from Instagram and be able to turn on product tagging through Settings.